-Hot sauce is as essential a condiment as ketchup, mustard, or mayo.
-Not only does it heat up anything it touches, but the vinegar and pepper flavors often work to liven up other flavors in the dish you’re eating.
-At the very least, hot sauce makes us feel good on a biological level, thanks to the capsaicin you’ll find in any hot sauce.
+Hot sauce is as essential a condiment as ketchup, mayo, or mustard.
+In addition to heating up anything it touches, the vinegar and pepper flavors often work to liven up other flavors in the dish you’re eating.
+At the very least, hot sauce makes us feel good on a biological level, thanks to the presence of capsaicin.

-Not all hot sauces are created equal, however.
-Some are just too hot, created as a novelty more than anything while others do not have a balanced flavor that allows for equal parts heat and deliciousness.
+Not all hot sauces are created equal, though.
+Some are just too hot, created as a novelty more than anything, while others do not have a balanced flavor, resulting in unequal parts of heat and deliciousness.

-Below, check out the 9 best hot sauces you can buy right now (which is faster than the other option, making your own).
-They range in type of pepper and heat level, so there’s a little something for everyone.
+Below, we’ve listed the 10 best hot sauces you can buy right now (which is faster than the other option, making your own).
+They vary in type of pepper and heat level, so there’s a little something for everyone.

 Tabasco Raspberry Chipotle

 If there is a dessert hot sauce, this is it.
 While most of us know Tabasco from their iconic hot sauce, their Raspberry Chipotle is no sleeper.
-Smoky like their original Chipotle sauce, the raspberry adds a level of sweetness that, when combined, is reminiscent of a bar of find dark chocolate.
+Smoky like their original Chipotle sauce, the raspberry adds a level of sweetness that, when combined, is reminiscent of a bar of fine dark chocolate.
+This hot sauce is great to brush on grilled meats, as a condiment straight from the bottle, and even as an ice cream topper!

 Ghost Scream Vindaloo Curry

-Ghost Scream’s hot sauces ain’t nothing to f*ck with.
-No matter which type you buy, you are sure to get a flavorful and hot as hell sauce.
-Their Vindaloo Curry sauce is made with scorpion peppers, curry powder, and coconut oil making it the perfect addition to many Indian or Caribbean dishes.
-Pretty viscous, be careful with this one.
-Too much and you’ll be breathing yellow fire long after you’ve finished eating.
+Ghost Scream’s hot sauces ain’t nothing to mess with.
+No matter which type you buy, you are sure to get a flavorful and hot-as-hell sauce.
+Their Vindaloo Curry sauce is made with scorpion peppers, curry powder, and coconut oil, making it the perfect addition to many Indian or Caribbean dishes.
+Be careful with this one.
+Too much, and you’ll be breathing yellow fire long after you’ve finished eating.
+Its unique flavor profile is especially perfect to pair with shrimp, salmon, lamb, chicken, rice, and veggies.

 Kumana Avocado Hot Sauce